 The predictive dialer is the Ferrari of sales dialers for call centers.
 Predicting dialing offers all the speed.

 In order to obtain the full benefits of a predictive dialer, you need many agents working leads at the same time.
-It works best if you have at least 10 people on your team.
+This lead dialer approach works best if you have at least 10 people on your team.
 If you have 6 or 7 people and are planning to grow, a progressive sales dialer would be something to consider.
 A predictive dialer works on a call ratio.
 You can put it on a three-to-one, a five-to-one or a seven-to-one call ratio.
 When your sales reps sign on, depending on how many are logged in at the same time, the dialer will start calling based on that ratio.

 For example, suppose you have 10 agents in the system and you use a three-to-one ratio.
-The dialer will make 30 phone calls.
+The lead dialer will make 30 phone calls.
 That’s tree phone calls for every agent, which means 30 phone calls for 10 agents instead of a max of 10.
 The dialer can then be more efficient.

 A typical predictive dialer system uses voicemail detection.
 On an outbound call, the dialer connects with the lead.
 There can be a delay between when the contact answers and the agent are connected.